sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 ### Install Docker Desktop

-* Head to [Docker](https://www.docker.com/) and create an account.
+* **(Optional)** Head to [Docker](https://www.docker.com/) and create an account.
 A free "Personal" account will cover occasional compilations of the firmware
 * Download and install [Docker Desktop](https://docs.docker.com/get-started/get-docker/) - there are versions for Mac, Windows and Linux.
 You may need to restart to complete the installation.
-* Run the Desktop and sign in
+* Run the Desktop.
+If you don't sign in, it will run in Personal mode - which will cover occasional compilations of the firmware
 * On Windows, you may see an error saying "**WSL needs updating** Your version of Windows Subsystem for Linux (WSL) is too old".
 If you do:
     * Open a command prompt
 	* Type `wsl --update` to update WSL.
 At the time of writing, this installs Windows Subsystem for Linux 2.6.1
 	* Restart the Docker Desktop
-* If you are using Docker for the first time, the "What is a container?" and "How do I run a container?" demos are useful
+* If you are using Docker for the first time, the "What is a container?" and "How do I run a container?" demos are useful - _but not essential_
     * On Windows, you may want to give Docker Desktop permission to access to your Network, so it can access (e.g.) HTML ports
 	* You can Stop the container and Delete it when you are done
 * You may want to prevent Docker from running when your machine starts up
     * Uncheck "Start Docker Desktop when you sign in to your computer" in the Desktop settings

-### Running the Dockerfile to create an Image
+### Using Docker to create the firmware binary

 * **Make sure you have Docker Desktop running.** You don't need to be logged in, but it needs to be running.
 * Open a Command Prompt and `cd` into the SparkFun_RTK_Firmware folder